whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 Here are my cold outreach emails:

+    To: Josh Dale, Senior Software Engineer at Under Armour

+    jdale@underarmour.com

-    * Subject: Interest in Map My Fitness analytics
+    Subject: Interest in Map My Fitness analytics

     Hi Josh,

     I’m a junior backend developer in the Denver area, and really interested in UA’s development team.
 A friend of mine from the innovation team, Sam Gerk, mentioned there are some awesome projects in the works.

-        As an endurance runner and fellow outdoor enthusiast, I’m specifically interested in the data analytics of the Map My Fitness side of the company, Are you free anytime this week, maybe Thursday (1/5) at 2pm, to meet for coffee at Novo off 16th and Glenarm?
+    As an endurance runner and fellow outdoor enthusiast, I’m specifically interested in the data analytics of the Map My Fitness side of the company,

+    Are you free anytime this week, maybe Thursday (1/5) at 2pm, to meet for coffee at Novo off 16th and Glenarm?
 Let me know if a different time works better.

     All the best,
     Mike

+    —

+    To: Erika Carlson, Director of Apprenticeship & Training at Detroit Labs

+    erika@detroitlabs.com

+    Subject: Denver Dev Interested in Detroit Labs

+    Hi Erika,

+    I’m a junior developer at Turing School of Software and Design in Denver, and I’m interested in moving to Detroit upon finishing the program (around April/May).
+Lia James recommended I reach out to you when I mentioned my interest in Detroit Labs.

+    As a fellow enthusiast for quality craft and lifelong learning, I would love to hear more about your experience with Detroit Labs, and about the Detroit tech scene more broadly.

+    Are you free for a Google Hangout sometime, maybe  Friday (1/6) at 1pm?
+Let me know if a better time works for you.

+    Thanks for considering!

+    Mike

+    —

+    To: Jim Ray, Development Director at CaptainU

+    jimiray@gmail.com

+    Subject: Interested in current CaptainU dev projects

+    Hi Jim,

+    I’m a junior developer at Turing, and Lia James recommended I get in touch with you when I mentioned my interest in the work and mission of CaptainU.

+    As a competitive athlete and big believer relationship development, I’d love to hear more about what you all are working on, as well as your experiences as a developer at CaptainU.

+    Are you free to get coffee sometime, maybe Wednesday (1/18) at 2pm, at Novo Coffee off 16th and Glenarm?
+Let me know if a different time/place works better.

+    Thanks for considering,

+    Mike

+    —

+    To: Adam Hundley, Software Developer at Fareharbor

+    slack

+    Hi Adam,

+    I’m a Turing student, on the tail end of Mod 2 in the backend program.
+I came across FareHarbor, and Lia James recommended I reach out to you.

+    I’d love to hear more about what you’ve been working on with FareHarbor, and about your experience as Turing grad in the professional tech seen.

+    Are you free to get coffee sometime, maybe Tuesday (1/17) at 2pm, at Black Eye on 8th and Sherman?
+Let me know if another time works better for you.

+    Thanks for considering!

+    Mike

+    —

 Include takeaways and deliverables from each session.